-- Dry Needling vs Acupuncture
+1. Dry Needling vs Acupuncture

-Acupuncture is based in Eastern medicine, and focuses on the flow of Qi, or energy, along meridians for the treatment of diseases.
 Dry needling is a Western approach to treating pain and dysfunction in musculoskeletal conditions and serves as a reset button, breaking the pain cycle by resolving trigger points.

 2. Dry needling can be used to treat a variety of conditions

-Any patient that has pain and/or movement dysfunction due to a musculoskeletal condition can use dry needling to reduce pain.
+Any patient who has pain and/or movement dysfunction due to a musculoskeletal condition can use dry needling to reduce pain.
 This includes any muscle where a trigger point is located, chronic pain, lumbar pain, neck pain, shoulder pain, headaches/migraines, whiplash and plantar fasciitis.
-Once a therapist deems a patient appropriate for dry needling, a prescription is obtained the patient signs a consent form.

 3. Each patient receives personalized treatment

-Treatment is personalized for each patient and can include a warm-up, dry needling, stretching and/or activation of the muscle to promote normal length (extensibility) and restore normal contraction and control of the muscle.”
+Treatment is personalized for each patient and can include a warm-up, dry needling, stretching and/or activation of the muscle to promote normal length (extensibility) and restore normal contraction and control of the muscle.

 4. The needles are targeted at trigger points